MariaBurz/manual_testing_portofolio/Final_Project/README.md

 The test cases with steps can be viewed here: [JIRA_TestCases.pdf](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/JIRA_OrangeHRMTestCases.pdf)

-For the OrangeHRM API, the following checklist was generated: API_test_checklist.csv
+For the OrangeHRM API, the following checklist was generated: [API summary]()()

 ## 1.5 Test Implementation

 * Testing environment is up and running: [https://opensource-demo.orangehrmlive.com/](https://opensource-demo.orangehrmlive.com/)
-* Access to the testing environment is given: Username : Admin | Password : admin123
+* Access to the testing environment is given: Username : Admin | Password : admin123;
-* Cycle summary was created
+* Cycle summary was created;
-* Test cases were added to the cycle summary
+* Test cases were added to the cycle summary;
-* Postman collection with the dependents API methods was created
+* Postman collection with the dependents API methods was created;
-* Authorization token was created for accessing the API
+* Authorization token was created for accessing the API.

 ## 1.6 Test Execution

 Test cases are executed on the created test Cycle summary: [UserManagementModule](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/JIRA_CycleSummary_UserManagement.pdf), [JobModule](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/JIRA_CycleSummary_JobModule.pdf), [UserInteraction](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/JIRA_CycleSummary_UserInteraction.pdf)

 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: [Admin_Module_Bugs](https://github.com/MariaBurz/manual_testing_portofolio/blob/main/Final_Project/Traceability_Matrix_Bugs.pdf)

-Date format is not dd/mm/yyyy
-Future "Date of Birth" can be selected from calendar Only 50 characters are allowed for "Please Specify" field Only 50 characters are allowed for "Name" field Relationship "parent" is missing

 API tests are executed based on the checklist.
 The collection used can be found here: JSON file with the collection of requests created for the OrangeHRM API